Why is your dry mouth causing you discomfort?

 Stress causes countless health problems that a lot of people aren't aware of - like dry mouth.
 When stressed, our saliva glands don't work as they should and we experience dry mouth.
 Stress-induced dry mouth can pop up for a variety of reasons, including something like a presentation, job interview, illness in the family or even depression.

 "Anxiety and stress wreak havoc on the body,” Stacey Silvers, MD, of Madison ENT & Facial Plastic Surgery in NYC told Yahoo!
 Voices.
 “There is an increased amount of stomach acid as a result of stress and anxiety.
 Testing, including my own office tests, has shown acid reflux to make it as high as into the back of the nose.
-Stomach acid is a pH of 2 and can kill off some of the healthy bacteria that we count on to keep our oral cavity healthy and hydrated."
+Stomach acid is a pH of 2 and can knock out some of the healthy bacteria that we count on to keep our oral cavity healthy and hydrated."

 There are many treatments for individuals who suffer from sporadic or seasonal dry mouth that can alleviate other issues, as well as keep dry mouth from ruining your day.